Martin Ubaldo “Marty” Marino

 8. For a man for whom religion was a regular target of his sarcasm, I learned a great deal about faith from my dad:

 -He taught me to read the Bible beginning in the Gospels.
-I had started the Bible twice and got bogged down in 2 Chronicles both times.
+I had started the Bible twice and got bogged down in Leviticus both times.
 Who starts a book 2/3 of the way through?
 My dad taught me that it is really a collection of books, and that the New interprets the Old.

 -I learned to stick with it.
 On three occasions I thought about quitting the ministry for something that would pay better.
 Each time my dad was the one who beelined it to my house to talk me out of it.
 “Why would you do that?”
-He said.
+He asked.
 “You were made for this.”